bitrise-steplib/.github/CONTRIBUTING.md

 In the root `bitrise.yml` the `check` workflow lints your code and runs Go tests (e.g. `main_test.go`).
 End-to-end test workflows are defined in `e2e/bitrise.yml` and you can run a single test workflow by `bitrise run workflow_name --config e2e/bitrise.yml`.
 These tests run the whole step as part of a larger workflow using a sample mobile project and test the functionality end-to-end.

-These test workflows are run automatically on Bitrise when a new PR is opened.
+These test workflows are run automatically on Bitrise when a new PR is opened and the build is approved by the maintainers.
 This Bitrise project is private at the moment, so you can't see the results if the build failed.
 Don't worry, once you open a PR, we'll help you fix any failing test.

 If you want to test your modified Step in your own real project, you can change the workflow to run your forked version of the step: